olmigs/flaskapp/README.md

 A Webview2-rendered window magically opens.
 Also, a Python waitress server will be running at `localhost:6980`.

-_Warning_: The server may still be running, even after the Tauri windows closes.
+_Warning: The server may still be running, even after the Tauri window closes._

 ### Python backend
 Check `client/src-tauri/server` for available server executables.
-If you don't find one, why not build one and add it to the repo?
+If you don't find one for your architecture, why not build one and add it to the repo?

 ```shell
 cd server